Scotty Cameron Putter Selection Guide

 In order for the putter head to move squarely along the proper arcing path, the toe of the putter must "flow" throughout the stroke.
 How and where the neck or shaft of the putter joins the head determines its toe flow.

-naturally, choose a putter that flows with it.
+Be sure to choose a putter that either flows naturally along the proper arching path, or helps to correct it.
 This will reduce the tendency to manipulate the putter face with your hands.
 The best way to find the toe flow that corrects or complements your stroke is to hit straight, flat putts from 20 feet to see what works best.

 Length Sets Eye Position

 If your putter is too long, your setup posture will be too upright with your eyes set too far inside the target line.
 If your putter is too short, your setup posture will be too hunched over with your eyes set too far outside the target line.

 The ideal putter length sets your eyes 1-2" inside of the target line to allow you to execute the proper arcing putting stroke while maintaining good posture and balance.

 Players that struggle to produce a flowing stroke with a conventional length putter should consider Dual Balance.
 Scotty Cameron Dual Balance putters feature a +50g heavier head weight, 50g counter weight, and 38” standard length.
 The larger diameter, 15” long Dual Balance grip is designed to be gripped down to place the shaft weight above the hands.
 The combination of the heavier head, shaft weight and larger grip stabilize the stroke by reducing the common faults of flipping, pushing or dragging with the hands.

 Loft & Lie

 Scotty Cameron Putter Studio research shows that a ball pushes down slightly into the grass on a green, and that 3.5° of loft is needed to lift the ball up and on to the surface for a smooth roll.